Brick Pavers: A Step By Step Guide

 One of the reasons you should hire a local contractor is because they will be aware of the city codes and ordinances, ensuring that the proper permits are obtained to install your pavers if needed.
 They will also know how to check HOA guidelines and obtain the proper permission from the HOA.
 We have been serving residents and businesses throughout Michigan since 1993 (specifically in Ann Arbor, Canton, and Saline as well as the surrounding areas) and are familiar with the city codes and ordinances from city to city.

 Q: Start to finish, what can I expect the installation process to look like?

 You will want to know exactly what to expect when it comes to installing your paver walkways, patio, or driveway.
-A good paver installation company will give you an overview of the process (how much prep work needs to be done, how many people will be working on your project, how long it will take, when they will be at your home, and when they will finish).
+A good paver installation company will give you an overview of the process.
+Detail how much prep work needs to be done, how many people will be working on your project, and how long it will take.
+They will also let you know when they will be at your home, and when they will finish.

 ICPI Standards and Why You Should Dig Deeper With Your Landscaping Company

 The landscaping industry, as a whole, follows recommendations set forth by the ICPI.
 The ICPI (Interlocking Concrete Pavement Institute) sets these brick installation guidelines by looking at specific variables from all across the nation.
 They use the information gathered to create universal recommendations that all reputable brick installers across the United States can follow.
 These standards also allow consumers to effectively compare various providers for quality, cost, and service.

 The Institute considers a variety of factors from every region across the United States to form these recommendations.
 Factors like heat/cold, annual precipitation, soil conditions, amount of sunlight, etc. will impact what type of bricks should be used and how they should be installed.
 These general guidelines may prove to be too overwhelming or underwhelming for some regions depending on how far these specifics deviate from the national average.